bids-standard/bids-website/docs/collaboration/index.md

-# Help make BIDS better!
+# Collaborate, contribute and help make BIDS better!

 BIDS is informed, supported, and guided by its users.
-BIDS standards are intended to change and evolve as methods, resources, and the needs of the BIDS community changes.
+BIDS is intended to change and evolve as methods, resources, and the needs of the BIDS community changes.
-We encourage all researchers to contribute to the ongoing development of BIDS standards, be it through discussion on websites, the creation of new BIDS tools, or contributing to extending the BIDS specification through proposals.
+We encourage all researchers to contribute to the ongoing development of BIDS standards, be it through discussion on [websites](https://bids.neuroimaging.io/collaboration/index.html#questions-and-issues), the creation of new [BIDS tools](https://bids.neuroimaging.io/tools/others.html), creating [BIDS examples](https://github.com/bids-standard/bids-examples), or contributing to extending the BIDS specification through [extension proposals](https://bids.neuroimaging.io/extensions/index.html).

 BIDS is supported by a leadership team made up of the [BIDS Steering group](governance.md#bids-steering-group)